Sarthak3131/UrbanOasis/README.md

-🎯 Interactive Quiz Management System (IQMS)
+🌆 UrbanOasis

-Flask • SQLAlchemy • Python • HTML/CSS/JS
+HTML • CSS • JavaScript
-Timeline: Aug ‘24 – Sept ‘24
+Timeline: Mar ’24 – May ’24

-IQMS is a full-stack quiz application designed to provide a seamless quiz-taking experience for users while giving administrators complete control over quiz content and user management through a secure dashboard.
+UrbanOasis is a front-end web application designed to centralize important information about a specific urban location.
+It provides a clean, responsive interface along with engaging interactive features to enhance the user experience for citizens and visitors.

-🚀 Features
+✨ Features
-🔐 Admin Dashboard (Secure & Powerful)

-Full CRUD operations for managing quiz questions and user accounts

-Add, update, delete, and view all quiz content

-Role-based access to ensure only authorized admins can modify data

-👤 User Dashboard

-Simple and clean UI for registered users

-Attempt quizzes anytime

-Instant score calculation and display after quiz submission

-🧠 Backend & Database

-Built using the Flask framework for routing, session handling, and business logic

-SQLAlchemy ORM for efficient and secure interaction with the relational database

-Ensures proper data persistence and integrity

-💡 Additional Highlights

-Responsive frontend with HTML, CSS, and JavaScript

-Secure authentication workflow for both admins and users
+🌐 Centralized Information Hub

+Designed to serve as a single point of access for key information about an urban area.

+Helps citizens quickly discover relevant insights, resources, and updates.

+🎨 Responsive Front-End Interface

+Built using HTML and CSS to ensure structured layouts, clean design, and accessibility.

+Fully responsive across desktops, tablets, and mobile devices.

+⚡ Interactive User Experience

+Enhanced responsiveness and interactivity using JavaScript.

+Includes a newly developed landing page with improved UX flow and visual appeal.

+Smooth navigation and dynamic elements to boost user engagement.